Washington Redskins’ WR DeSean Jackson Discussed His Pending Free Agency As Team Pushes For Playoff Berth

 Are DeSean Jackson’s priorities in the right place?

 There are plenty of opinions on the subject.
-Some people believe that Jackson should focus on the Washington Redskins defeating the New York Giants and getting into the postseason.
-Others take note that the NFL is a business and that DeSean Jackson has a huge business decision on his hands.
+Some people believe that Jackson should focused on the Washington Redskins defeat the New York Giants and getting into the postseason.
+Others take note that the NFL is a business and that Desean Jackson has a huge business decision on his hands.
 Then there are some people who have begun speculating that Jackson’s days with the Redskins are over.

 DeSean Jackson on free agency: 'We'll see how it plays out' https://t.co/MNZCkrsXAs pic.twitter.com/BF5odR5OBj